 STAFF: The overall site design is in compliance with existing and planned future development in the area.
-The proposal would provide commercial development in a commercial corridor, in a structure which was built in the past for commercial uses.
+The proposal would provide commercial development in a commercial corridor.

 (f) Conformance of the development plan with the Comprehensive Plan and Land Development Code.
 Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.